joe-akeem/minecraft-plugin-template/README.md

 ````

 To test the plugin we fire up the spigot Minecraft server using an existing docker image.
-In order for it to find the jar containing our plugin we need to mount the `target` folder to `/spigot/plugins``
+In order for it to find the jar containing our plugin we need to mount the `target` folder to `/spigot/plugins`

 ````bash
 docker run --rm -e EULA=TRUE -p 25565:25565 -v $(pwd)/target:/spigot/plugins t13a/spigot:1.13.2
 ````

-Start the Mincraft client on your computer and connect to the local Mincraft server by specifying `localhost as Server Address.
+Start the Mincraft client on your computer and connect to the local Mincraft server by specifying `localhost` as Server Address.

 Open the command line in Minecraft (by pressing `t`) try the new command and see what happens:
 ```
 /enrich
 ````

-To play with the code e.g. import this plugin in (Intellij)[https://www.jetbrains.com/de-de/idea/download/].
+To play with the code e.g. import this plugin in [Intellij](https://www.jetbrains.com/de-de/idea/download/).
 The
 community edition is absolutely sufficient.
 Read [here](https://www.jetbrains.com/help/idea/maven-support.html) how to
 import an existing Maven project.